BrainSharer/pipeline/docs/sphinx/source/index.rst

 * A HOWTO set of instructions to run the actual steps of the pipeline.

-Use the side navigation panel to view different documentation topics.
+Use the side navigation panel to view different documentation topics within this topic.

 ****